The Climb (song): Live performances

 Cyrus opened the Kids' Inaugural: "We Are the Future" event with the premiere of "The Climb".
 The event was held on January 19, 2009, in Washington DC, at the Verizon Center to celebrate the inauguration of Barack Obama as President of the United States.
 Cyrus, dressed in an embroidered red ball gown made by Reem Acra, dedicated the song to Obama's daughters, Sasha and Malia Obama.
 Following the song's official release in March 2009, Cyrus resumed promotion for "The Climb", performing live for shows including American Idol, The Tonight Show with Jay Leno, the 44th annual Academy of Country Music Awards, Good Morning America, and Live with Regis and Kelly throughout April.
 On April 13, Cyrus performed "The Climb" as part of her set for the Sessions@AOL.
 On April 24, Cyrus sang "The Climb" and other songs in a London Apple Store.
 The performances were recorded and sold exclusively by the United Kingdom iTunes Store as a live extended play titled iTunes Live from London.
 On June 7, 2009, Cyrus performed the song at the 20th annual A Time for Heroes Celebrity Carnival, an outdoor carnival supporting the Elizabeth Glaser Pediatric AIDS Foundation.
 Cyrus also sang "The Climb" on The Today Show on August 28 and at the first D23 Expo on September 11, 2009.

 To promote the Hannah Montana: The Movie soundtrack, Cyrus performed "The Climb" on a six-day, five-city acoustic radio promotional tour that reached over 250 radio shows.
 The song was also used as the closing number of Cyrus' 2009 Wonder World Tour, her first world tour.
 During the tour performances, Cyrus performed in a white tank top and shorts, boots, and a metallic vest, while giant overhead video screens displayed sunsets.
 After finishing, Cyrus exited through a passageway in the stage while the images of shooting stars and the earth in space appeared on the screen.
 Melinda M. Thompson of the Oregonian described the performance as "really a moment to remember—Miley's soulful and touching rendition of 'The Climb'", while Jim Harrington of The Oakland Tribune said the performance was a "tender closer" that drew a large response at the September 18 concert in Oakland, California, at the Oracle Arena.

 Cyrus performed the song during the Gypsy Heart Tour.
 She also performed this song on CNN Heroes on December 11, 2011.
 Six years later, in 2017, she performed the song on The Tonight Show Starring Jimmy Fallon, followed by an acoustic version on The Howard Stern Show, and on March 24, 2018, Cyrus performed it before a massive outdoor crowd protesting gun violence at the March For Our Lives in Washington, DC.
 On May 15, 2020, Cyrus performed the song for #Graduation 2020: Facebook and Instagram Celebrate the Class of 2020.

+In 2023, Cyrus did a version of the song as part of her Backyard Sessions live performance series.
+It was the only track from the session that was not from her 2023 album Endless Summer Vacation.